Understanding The PI Law Payment Process

 - 26% of lawyers don’t work for an organization.
 After all, they want to earn more significant profits from their profession.
 Some remain self-employed to keep a flexible schedule.

-- The location of the lawyer also plays a vital role in his yearly income.
-A lawyer located in a populated city will mostly be earning more than a lawyer working in a rural area.
+- The lawyer’s location also plays a vital role in his yearly income.
+A lawyer in a populated city will earn more than a lawyer working in a rural area.

 - How a lawyer markets himself has become the most crucial factor in a lawyer’s yearly income.
 Law websites are some of the most popular types of websites today.

-What type of employment a lawyer takes up is another deciding factor of his yearly income.
-A personal injury defense attorney will almost always be paid by "billable hours.”
+The type of employment a lawyer takes up is another factor in his yearly income.
+An accused person’s injury defense attorney mostly be paid based upon “billable hours.”

-A PI defense lawyer serving the government will not make as much money as a PI defense lawyer working for a successful private firm.
+A PI defense lawyer serving the government will make less money than a PI defense lawyer working for a successful private firm.
 As you can see, the types of lawyers and how much money they make depends on several factors.

 And this adequately answers the question.
 Lawyers need to have themselves appropriately marketed and more efficiently on the internet today.
-A free consultation is the biggest tool of today’s lawyers to attract more clients towards them.
+A free consultation is the most effective tool for today’s lawyers to attract more clients towards them.

-Furthermore, lawyers can now make use of social networking platforms to market themselves and earn huge profits at the end of the year.
-Personal injury lawyers, in particular, could make almost nothing, or become very wealthy.
+Furthermore, lawyers can now use social networking platforms to market themselves and earning huge profits at the end of the year.
+Personal injury lawyers, in particular, could make almost nothing or become very wealthy.